Gold Coast Australia So Much More Than Surfers Paradise

 Where is Tangalooma?

 Here's a google map to help put the area into perspective.
-I have pinpointed the resort and Bulwer on Moreton Island, plus the 3 launch points for the various day tours, cruises and ferries to Moreton Island - Scarborough, Redcliff and Holt Street Wharf at Pinkemba near Brisbane Airport.
+I have pinpointed the resort and Bulwer on Moreton Island, plus the 3 launch points for the various day tours, cruises and ferries to Moreton Island - Scarborough, Redcliffe and Holt Street Wharf at Pinkemba near Brisbane Airport.

 You can zoom in and switch to satellite mode to get better views of the island and the area.